Skip to content

 Size and Weight – Overall length =4in (101mm).
 Overall weight (approx.) = 102 g (3.15 oz).

-The handle of this razor is longer than the DE89 and Merkur 34C.
-This long handle may suit some guys, coming from the familiarity they have had with using cartridge razors, as they generally have longer handles.
+The handle of this razor is longer than that of the DE89 and Merkur 34C.
+This long handle may suit some individuals, given their familiarity with using cartridge razors, which typically have longer handles.

 The deeply lined design that winds on the handle offers enough grip, although I do have a preference for knurled mostly.

-Based on its price, it’s a great-looking razor that is designed well.
+Based on its price, it’s a well-designed, great-looking razor.

 Shaving Experience –

-I was pleasantly surprised when using this razor, and it exceeded my expectations.
+I was pleasantly surprised by the performance of this razor, and it exceeded my expectations.
 It is mild to medium in aggressiveness, which should be fine for most beginners.

 I felt the handle was not what I get from the 34C and DE89 mentioned above in terms of feeling better in the hand and having a good grip.

 The pack of King C Gillette blades that came with the razor was okay and kind of mild.
-I put a Feather blade in, and that blade gave me a better shave, but the free blades included are ideal for the beginner.
+I put a Feather blade in, and that blade provided a better shave, but the free blades included are ideal for beginners.

 King C Gillette Final Thoughts

-If you are trying not to spend as much as possible and not be too thin on quality, then the King C Gillette could be the razor to get started with.
+If you’re trying to spend as little as possible without compromising quality, then the King C Gillette could be the razor to get started with.

 The razor costs $23 USD, £20 GBP and €22.00 EU*